Somerville Review: "Challenging To Recommend"

 It would be remiss to gloss over how frustrating the contextual actions often are too, which only adds to the feeling that you're never quite doing the right thing.
 Beyond some points not even registering the initial interaction - like attempting to grab someone's hand - until you were in the exact right spot, I lost count of the number of times I wasn't holding the analogue stick at the precise angle to pull a plank away, or open up a door.

 Although these contextual actions often made me feel as if I had encountered a progression-blocking bug, unfortunately, the reality was far too common too.
 In the short two-and-a-half-hour playtime I came across three separate instances where a bug forced me to restart from an earlier checkpoint, either through getting stuck in the geometry, or an action not working.
 While the checkpoints are thankfully fairly close together, meaning that I didn't lose too much progress, it is undeniably a frustrating thing to encounter so much in such a short game.

 Beyond this, the performance is also not much to write home about, which is also poor for a game that shouldn't be too graphically intensive.
 Even with an RTX 3060 Ti, I endured constant stuttering and drops, which just took me out of the experience completely.
 There were also a number of visual glitches and bugs that, while not game-breaking, only add to the increasing pile of immersion-breaking factors.

 Overall, it does end up being quite challenging to recommend Somerville, despite being fond of some elements of the game.
-If you're wanting something that is easy and quick to play, and you're a big fan of sci-fi-oriented narratives, then Somerville's short two and a half hour runtime could work for you.
-However, frustrating puzzles, clunky controls, and an all-round unstable performance unfortunately left a sour taste in the mouth - even for such a short game.
+If you're wanting something that is easy and quick to play, and you're a big fan of sci-fi-oriented narratives, then Somerville's short two-and-a-half-hour runtime could work for you.
+However, frustrating puzzles, clunky controls, and an all-around unstable performance, unfortunately, left a sour taste in the mouth - even for such a short game.

 Reviewed on PC.